CodefiLabs/vibesdk/thoughts/shared/research/2025-10-07-api-routes-implementation.md

 ## Next Steps

 1. **Enable API Key Routes**: Uncomment lines 35-38 in `worker/api/routes/authRoutes.ts`.
-Check that we really want to do this, These routes might be for creating LLM API keys rather an keys for our own API
+Check that we really want to do this, These routes might be for creating LLM API keys rather than keys for our own API
 2. **Add API_KEY Secret**: Configure in Cloudflare Workers dashboard.
 I already created this in the dashboard
 3. **Implement Project Routes**: Create files following patterns above
 4. **Add Tests**: Create comprehensive test suite for new endpoints